July 10-17, and July 17-24, 2016

 Tuition $580 per week, $365 for part-time.
 Click here for information on Room and Board options.

 New to the Festival?
 Fear not!
 Our open and inviting atmosphere will make you feel at home right away.

 You can build a daily schedule around your preferences.
 Play in a consort, read from original sources in our expanded notation program, dance to the music you love to play, or begin a new instrument.

 Questions?
 Call us at (781) 488-3337.
 Check our website for a full list of classes in May.

-The Central Program is the largest and most varied component of the Amherst Early Music Festival: it is the Festival's heart.
-Classes are available for most early music instruments, and range from Medieval to Baroque music.
-There are four periods a day, and you can choose the combination of classes that works for you -- perfect if, like some of our students, you sing or dance and play an instrument or two.
+The Central Program is the heart of the Festival.
+It is the largest and most varied program we offer, with classes available for most early music instruments, and music ranging from Medieval to Baroque.
+You can choose the combination of classes that works for you -- perfect if like some of our students you sing or dance and play an instrument or two.
 Play in consorts of like or mixed instruments, investigate a new repertory, take a dance class, or begin a new instrument.
 We also offer a unique program in early notation for all levels starting with absolute beginner.
-The All-Workshop Collegium brings everybody together to sing and play large-scale choral masterpieces.
 Pitch: most classes will be at a=440.
 Viol-only and most Baroque ensemble classes will be at a=415.
 Detailed class descriptions and schedule will be available in May.

 Music teachers Learn new repertoire, expand your teaching tools, and receive documentation for CEU’s from your school system.
 You won’t want to miss our high-energy traditional music class with recorder virtuoso Nina Stern and frame drum master Glen Velez.
 (Week 2) A scholarship for a music teacher is available this year.